Why wearables for babies? After all, hundreds of generations of offspring have managed without them.

 A point well made, but the latest series of smart sensors can take hassle and worry away, tracking your child's vitals and helping you to ensure they're comfortable, which as any parent knows, makes for happy parents, too.

-We've sourced a variety of new and soon-to-be-launched models, and rounded up the leading lights of this new wave of tech for parents.
+This new trend is called digital parenting and while - largely unfounded - safety concerns may put some off, it's on the rise.
+We've sourced a variety of new and soon-to-be-launched models of baby tech and connected baby monitors, rounding up the leading lights of this new wave of tech for parents.

 Snoo smart crib